abysswarrior/promethe/README.md

 # Contribution

-Give a ⭐️ if you find pBay intriguing, share your insights, and let's keep the conversation alive.
+Give a ⭐️ if you find this project intriguing, share your insights, and let's keep the conversation alive.
 Contributions are very welcome.

 ## You can help this project by Donating